isovera/foia-api-enhancements/docroot/modules/custom/foia_autocalc/README.md

 ### Settings structure and calculations

-In order to auto-calculate values in javascript, auto-calculation settings are exported to `drupalSettings.foiaAutocalc.autocalcSettings` as a js object of field machine names as keys whose value is an array of all fields that can be used to calculate a field with that machine name.
+In order to auto-calculate values in JavaScript, auto-calculation settings are exported to `drupalSettings.foiaAutocalc.autocalcSettings` as a js object of field machine names as keys whose value is an array of all fields that can be used to calculate a field with that machine name.
 The structure will look